Colton141/Week1-Friday-Project/README.md

 ## Setup/Installation Requirements

-* Open the link at the top of page in your brower
+* Open the link at the top of page in your browser

 ## Technologies Used